iannesbitt/readgssi/docs/contributing.rst

 There is no formal structure for contributions at the moment, but I will respond promptly to any pull request or issue on github (https://github.com/iannesbitt/readgssi).
 If and when you encounter bugs, kindly provide the error output, describe what you are attempting to do, and attach the DZT/DZX/DZG file(s) causing you trouble.

-If you have a question that involves sensitive data, send me an email confidentially at ian dot nesbitt at g mail dot com.
-Thanks for helping to keep software free and open-source!
+If you have a question that involves sensitive or proprietary data, send me an email confidentially at ian dot nesbitt at g mail dot com.

+Thanks for helping to keep scientific software free and open-source!

 Contributing in other ways
 *********************************